Signs and symptoms of bipolar disorder

 - Irritability over small things and focusing on these small issues over a prolonged period of time

-- Increased self-confidence due to surge in happiness
+- Increased self-confidence due to surges in happiness

 - More talkative nature although some sentences may not make sense